Scroll to content

 Children from Year's 1 to 6, are chosen annually to be their class eco representative.
 The eco warriors meet once a week where the children are given the chance to share their ideas and discuss how we can be pro-active in making a difference to our school and local environment.
 The children lead discussions with their own classes and feedback at meetings, as we believe we all have an important part to play.

-The Great British Spring Clean Litter Pick
+The Great River Clean Up

 Eco Warriors & School Council Update